Predictive Control and Regret Analysis of Non-Stationary MDP with Look-ahead Information: Preliminary

 \subsection{Diameter}

 The \textit{diameter} of MDP is commonly used in reinforcement learning~\citep{Gajane18,wu22}.
-We extend the definition to non-stationary MDP. \begin{defn} Given a non-stationary MDP, time $t$, state $s$, policy $\pi$, and a sequence of states $\{s^{(i)}\}_i$, define
+We extend the definition to non-stationary MDP. \begin{defn} Given a non-stationary MDP, time $t$, state $s$, policy $\boldsymbol{\pi}$, and family of sets $\{S^{(i)} \subset \mathcal{S}\}_i$, define